 1. day Desenzano Arrival

-Individual arrival to the hotel in Desenzano or Sirmione.
+Individual arrival to the hotel in Desenzano.
 After arrival you will have a personal tour information.
 During the information you will also get the bikes (if booked).
 We recommend taking a stroll through the old town.

 2. day Ecxursion Trento approx. 50 km + boat and transfer

 In the morning transfer to Trento (old town with dome, castle Buonconsiglio).
 Along the river Adige you cycle via Rovereto to Mori.
 Here you leave the river and cycle west to Lake Garda.
 After a brief climb you cycle down to Torbole and Riva.
-Enjoy your boat tour across the Lake back to Sirmione!
+Enjoy your boat tour across the Lake back to Desenzano!

 3. day Excursion Verona approx. 55 km + train ride